ZeroDoctor/webtoons/README.md

 ## TODO

-* add progress bar
-* remove hard value on end variable
-* add more options?
 * correct the size of each panel
-* menu of comics when no arguments given
+* menu of comics when no arguments given (long term goal)